Graffersid Blogs

 If the miscommunication persists, the development team might spend long weeks in the development process that will never meet the set expectations.
 In this case, this problem is called the “cost of transaction”.

-With BDD, you can eliminate this problem by reducing feedback loops’ size and enforcing an example-based understanding for each needed feature.
+With BDD, you can eliminate this problem by reducing the feedback loops’ size and enforcing an example-based understanding for each needed feature.
 However, using examples might not suffice.
 Both sides will require a common language to communicate.
 Ubiquitous language, a concept borrowed by DDD, is a language created by the development team and business to ease the conversation flow.
 It is a mixture of business and technical language.
 This is a crucial part of BDD.

 Read Also: The Importance of Effective Server Management